JMNugent1/war-by-country/README.md

 ### Final Presentation

 The final data was imported into javascript to create our front-end web page.
-Using the flask app we were able to host our API locally for testing. ultimatly, due to github pages lack of flask support, we were not able to host our final presentation on github pages.
-Though we are looking at potential workarounds such as hosting the API on AWS.
+Using the flask app, we were able to host our API locally for testing.
+Ultimatly, due to github pages lack of flask support, we were not able to host our final presentation on github pages, though we are looking at potential workarounds such as hosting the API on AWS.

-The Final website is a leaflet street map with ability to filter by All players, hitters, pitchers, and a heat map.
+The final website is a leaflet street map with the ability to filter by all players, hitters, pitchers, and a heat map.
 Each point on the map will display player name, war value, and position.

 ##### Front-end Popup
 ![Popup](https://github.com/JMNugent1/war-by-country/blob/main/images/popup.png)